YottaDB/YDBDoc/ProgGuide/commands.rst

 Halt
 --------------------------

-The HALT command stops the program execution and causes YottaDB to return control to the operating system environment that invoked the YottaDB image.
+The HALT command stops program execution and causes YottaDB to return control to the operating system environment that invoked the YottaDB image.

 The format of the HALT command is: